-Hirschsprung disease (HD) is an area of the colon (large intestine) that has stopped working the right way.
-It isn’t able to push stool through as it should, which can lead to a partial or full blockage.
-This can lead to serious infections and harm to the colon.
+Hirschsprung disease (HD) is when an area of the colon (large intestine) cannot push stool through as it should.
+This can lead to a partial or full blockage.

 |Copyright © Nucleus Medical Media, Inc.|

 HD is more common in boys.
 The risk of HD is also higher in children who have:

 Symptoms often show soon after birth.
 HD that is less serious may not be noticed until later in life.